zhexuandliu/MapContinuity-NE-Reliability/README.md

 The method is based on the paper:

-Liu, Z., Ma, R., Zhong, Y. (2024) Assessing and improving reliability of neighbor embedding methods: a map-continuity perspective. arXiv:2410.16608.
+Liu, Z., Ma, R., Zhong, Y. Assessing and improving reliability of neighbor embedding methods: a map-continuity perspective.
+Nature Communications (2025) 16:5037.

 ## Contents
 The directory `neMDBD` contains the R package `neMDBD` for implementation of perturbation score and singularity score.